Skip to content

 CSV export

 Click the Export button to download the current filtered view as a CSV file.
-The export includes all visible columns: name, manufacturer, part number, category, car, status, price, vendor, and mileage data.
+The export includes the inventory data behind the current view, including name, manufacturer, part number, category, car, status, price, vendor, and mileage data.

 Desktop vs. mobile

-• Desktop -- Sortable table with columns for name, category, car, status, price, mileage, and actions
+• Desktop -- Dense sortable table with columns for part, status, car, mileage, purchase date, cost, and actions

-• Mobile -- Card-based layout with the same information in a compact, swipeable format
+• Mobile -- Card-based layout with the same information in a compact format

 Both views support selection, batch operations, and all part actions.